Rahima15/oan-ui-service/README.md

    ```

 4. **Access the application:**
-   - The app will be available at the local address shown in your terminal (usually http://localhost:5173)
+   - The app will be available at http://localhost:5173 (default Vite development server port)
+   - Port 5173 is the default for Vite and can be customized in `vite.config.ts` or via `--port` flag
    - **Important:** You need a valid JWT token to access the application

 ## JWT Authentication